Why America Needs More Immigrants, Not Less

 "The rule was slated to go into effect July 17.
 But the Department of Homeland Security issued a memo one week prior that pushed the launch to March 14, 2018.
 In addition, Homeland Security said it would propose to rescind the rule entirely."

-It looks now like the Trump Administration will jettison the International Entrepreneurs Rule as it works to create even more roadblocks to legal immigration by highly trained foreign workers.
+In the last months of the Trump administration, officials are still trying to jettison the International Entrepreneurs Rule and create even more roadblocks to legal immigration by highly trained foreign workers.
 That's a mistake.

 Harvard Business School Professor William R. Kerr researched the economic effects of global migration for more than a decade and recently authored "The Gift of Global Talent: How Migration Shapes Business, Economy & Society."
 He makes the case that America needs immigrants to stay competitive and create jobs.

 Kerr in Forbes: “Immigrants as a group can have a dynamic effect on an economy,” says Kerr, adding that the phenomenon cuts across industries, with lower-skilled immigrants opening up dry cleaning businesses, restaurants, and autobody shops, and higher-skilled immigrants launching tech firms."